fdikmen/Edu-MERN-BA.G01/README.md

 npm start
 - Create database (MovieAppDB) on Compass
 - npm install mongoose
-- Creat and Codes db.js for connetion to MongoDB
+- Create and Codes db.js for connetion to MongoDB

+---
+### 24052023-Keywords
+01. Summary
+02. Get a Movie API
+03. Using Error Handler
+04. Update a Movie